teaching-genomics/pavia2024/DAY1/README.md

 ```
 fasterq-dump SRR10428014  #fasterq-dump is a tool to download seequences from NCBI-SRA
 ```
 Let's explore the fastq format.
-How can we visualize the first reads:
+How can we visualize the first read?
 ```
 cat SRR10428014_1.fastq | head -4
 ```